Teaching

 Description: This course will provide a practical introduction to models, algorithms, and modern software for large-scale numerical optimization.
 Topics include (nonconvex) nonlinear programming, deterministic global optimization, integer programming, dynamic optimization, and stochastic programming.
 Multi-objective optimization and mathematical programs with complementarity constraints may be covered based on time and student interests.
 The class is design for advanced undergraduate/graduate students from engineering, science, and mathematics who wish to incorporate optimization methods into their research.
 The course will begin with an introduction to modeling and the Python-based Pyomo computational environment.
 Optimization theory and algorithms will be emphasized throughout the course.

-Gradaute students: A background in linear algebra and numerical methods will be helpful but is not necessary.
+Graduate students: A background in linear algebra and numerical methods will be helpful but is not necessary.
 Students should be comfortable programming in Julia, Python, MATLAB, C, or a similar language.
 EE 60551: Mathematical Programming is not a prerequisite for this course.

 Undergraduate students: Students must be comfortable with linear algebra and programming in Julia, Python, MATLAB, C, or a similar language.
 CBE 20258 or a similar undergraduate class on numerical methods is strongly recommended as a prerequisite.
 Please contact the instructor for any questions about preparation.